kubos/kubos/docs/evented-control/index.rst

 The ECP middleware makes no assumptions about the number of processes subscribing to or publishing to a particular channel.
 Messages received over the ECP_Listen() interface are not directly acknowledged.
+It is the responsibility of the subscriber to acknowledge any messages received, if that is appropriate for the message.

 Clients of the ECP middleware are expected to produce or consume messages broadcast on a channel; clients may both send and receive messages.